asadahmed01/asadahmed01/README.md

 ## Currently
 - 👀 I’m interested in emerging technologies such as AI amd ML and solving problems with coding.
 - 🌱 I’m currently learning more about Ruby on Rails and its ecosystem.
-- - I'm currently reading about system designs
+- I'm currently reading about system designs
 - 💞️ I’m looking to collaborate on any kind of personal projects.

 ## My approach to problem solving 💻
 Finding a suitable solution for issues can be fun, rewarding and sometimes daunting.
 I like to research and learn more about the problem before diving in.
-However, not all issues are created equal and some may call for slight approach.
+However, not all issues are created equal and some may call for slightly different approach.

 ## My most produtive times ⏰
 Many things can improve or sink productivity, however, when it comes to the time of the day, I am most productive between mid-morning and noon, as well as late afternoon and early evening.